As with many sports, the arrival of Summer signals the end of the traditional squash season in the northern hemisphere.

 Not sure where to start with your Summer training schedule?

-Why not join us here at SquashSkills on our exclusive online Summer Training Program with Nick Matthew this July and August, and go through a first-class summer training phase designed to really get your game firing on all cylinders leading into next season.
+Why not join us here at SquashSkills on our exclusive online Summer Training Program with Nick Matthew starting 9th July, and go through a first-class summer training phase designed to really get your game firing on all cylinders leading into next season.

 Over 8 weeks, you’ll follow a program designed specifically for the start of the season.
 The course includes on-court and off-court workouts, periodic fitness testing, and guidance on recovery and healthy living to maximize your results.